This authentic and homemade Italian Red Sauce is the perfect easy gluten-free tomato sauce recipe for any pasta meal on your menu.

 - Add onion, garlic, celery and carrot and saute until all vegetables are soft, about 6 minutes.

 - While the vegetables are cooking, pour the tomatoes into a bowl and crush with your hands.
 Discard any hard cores or yellow portions.

 - Add the hand crushed tomatoes to the vegetable mixture, then tear the basil leaves into the sauce.

-- Reduce the heat to low.
+- Bring to a low boil then reduce the heat to low.
 Cover the pot and simmer for 1 hour or until thick.